vormooth/hifi/BUILD_ANDROID_WIN.md

 - sdk tools 25.2.2
 - sdk platform-tools 25

+If you are installing a recent version of android sdk check this [important note](#important-about-android-build-tools-the-android-command-is-deprecated)

 ### NDK
 If the ndk-bundle is a different version than ndk r12b, download it separately:
 [Android NDK r12b](https://developer.android.com/ndk/downloads/older_releases.html#ndk-12b-downloads)